lukestreeter/afterlife/README.md

 Villagers count too!
 Stealing from Villagers will go against you!
 You can lose and regain Karma!
 - make it so when you're dead the mobs, hostile or otherwise (except for cats or witches) do not see you.
+-Possesion of Entities
+-Different levels of Graves in different dimensions: Depends on your Karma and EXP earned!
+It could also depend on what you have built, materials you've used, entities you've killed, resources you've collected!

 [minecraft]: https://www.minecraft.net
 [spigot]: https://www.spigotmc.org/